Hampta Pass Trek

-Arrival day Manali to Jobra Road (28km) and trek to Cheeka
+Manali to Jobra (28 km) and trek to Cheeka

-Arrive Manali in the morning and meet our office member and we’ll pick up the trekkers from Manali and from there we will drive to Jobra.
+Arrive Manali in the morning and meet our office member and we’ll pick up the trekkers from Manali.
+From there we will drive to Jobra.

-The Rani Nala’s flows in the middle of meadow.
+The Rani Nala flows in the middle of the meadow.
 There you will see cows grazing and sheeps roaming around.
 Cheeka campsite is at the end point if forest and you can reach there in two hours.
 Setup your camps and retire for the night.

 Start trekking after having breakfast.
-Balu ka Gera is not visible from Cheeka campsite but it is a 4 hour easy ascend to Balu Ka Gera, which is your campsite for the day.
-The trail is along the banks of the river for most of the journey.
-The trail is an easy one and you can see trees all around the river covering a large area.
+Balu ka Gera is not visible from Cheeka campsite but it is a 4 hour easy ascent to Balu Ka Gera, which is your campsite for the day.
+The trail is an easy one along the banks of the river for most of the journey.

-As you ascend higher the snow-capped peaks will be visible from there which looks magnificent.
-Now, to go further you have to cross a stream, the water is very cold and chilled.
-After you cross a stream you enter into an entrancing valley snowy mountains will be visible from there behind which lies Hampta Pass.
+As you ascent higher the snow-capped peaks will be visible from there which looks magnificent.
+Now, to go further cross a stream, the water will be very cold and chilled.
+After you cross the stream, enter into an entrancing valley from where you can see snowy mountains behind which lies Hampta Pass.

-The trail along the river takes you to the actual base of Hampta pass from where the actual climb begins.
+The trail along the river takes you to the actual base of Hampta Pass from where the strenuous climb begins.
 You have to cross two ridges to reach your destination and you will see Deo Tibba Plateau clearly shining in front.
 Top of the ridge offers view of another parallel ridge behind which lies Hampta Pass.
 From some distance of first ridge you can get panorama views of tall standing mountain peaks surrounding you from all sides.

-There are some ascends and descends, which may take some time, you will get tired but you will soon reach Hampta Pass and the sceneries which Hampta Pass offers are worth the climb, after reaching there spend some time there in peace watching the majestic views from 14,100 ft.
+There are some ascents and descents, which may take some time, you will get tired but some efforts will lead you to Hampta Pass.
+The surpassing views which Hampta Pass offers are worth the climb, after reaching the Pass spend some time there in peace watching the majestic views from a height of 14,100 feet.
 Your confidence level will surely get higher, capture those moments and memories.
 Then start descending to Shea Goru.

-Descend is not easy it is trickier as it is extremely steep, sliding down can be the best option in snow and fun too.
+Descent is not easy it is trickier because it is extremely steep, sliding down can be the best option in snow and fun too.
 The open area will lead you to Shea Goru.
-Trek to Shea Goru is an easy one and the trail is leveled.
-The campsite is beside a river, enjoy there and stay in tents.
+Hike is an easy one and the trail is levelled.
+This campsite is beside a river, enjoy there staying in tents.